 i was just after some ideas on how much i should be aiming for. anyway, seeing as i'm here, it looks like i'll be in a place called Mito(?), does anybody know the place?

-It's pretty small-medium standard Japanese town.
+It's a pretty small-medium standard Japanese town.
 There's a small gaijin bar called New York Station (I always assumed after that Velvet Underground song) near the station, which I liked sometimes but which is obviously subject to its fair share of dickheads.
-The bar I went to most was called "Orange People", nothing special but noteable for its "Go-Go Dutchman's Bowl" menu option.
-For some reason I remember that as featuring sausages and pineapple...that can't be right....
+The bar I went to most was called "Orange People", nothing special but notable for its "Go-Go Dutchman's Bowl" menu option.
+For some reason, I remember that as featuring sausages and pineapple...that can't be right...

 Do you know where you'll be living?
 Is it in Mito or one of the nearby stations.?

-There is a very good express train (Fresh Hitachi/Super Hitachi one of which stops less than the other, can't remember which) into Ueno station in northern Tokyo which takes about an hour.
-The non-express train however is very very bad, by Japanese standards anyway.
-The Jouban line.
+There is a perfect express train (Fresh Hitachi/Super Hitachi, one of which stops less than the other, can't remember which) into Ueno station in northern Tokyo, which takes about an hour.
+However, the non-express train is very, very bad, by Japanese standards anyway—the Jouban line.
 Definitely the oldest trains of any line I've seen in Japan (I suppose there are worse, undersubscribed, ones in the countryside like those ones you see on late night NHK clips which still have coal-burning fires to heat them) and the only one I've known to stop because of rain.